Roy-Hu/file_system/README.md

         - Unlink
         - RmDir
         - ChDir
+        - Stat
+## Finished:
+1. Init free blocks and inodes in the file system (finished-ish, not tested)
+2. Finish handling functions to deal with requests send by the client (kernel) (request sending and receiving work!)
-4. LRU cache
+3. LRU cache
-5. Handle relative paths (haven't tested yet, but I think our work only works with absolute paths)
+4. Handle relative paths

 ### use the bash for testing
 ```
 chmod +x testshell.sh